temp-labx/scCADI/README.md

 ## Usage
 We can quickly start scCADI:
 ### Step 1: Data Preprocess
-We need a .h5ad file or .csv file of scRNA-seq dataset, where each row represents a cell and each column corresponds to a gene.The `impute/data_process.py` Python script is used to preprocess data, obtaining the pre-processed data used for training the model is formatted in h5ad.
+We need a .h5ad file or .csv file of scRNA-seq dataset, where each row represents a cell and each column corresponds to a gene.
+The `impute/data_process.py` Python script is used to preprocess data, obtaining the pre-processed data used for training the model is formatted in h5ad.
 ```bash
 python data_process.py
 ```